 New technologies are rapidly emerging in the markets where we conduct business and many new energy storage technologies have been introduced over the past several years.
-Our ability to achieve significant and sustained penetration of key developing markets, including the RV and marine markets, will depend upon our success in developing these and other technologies, either independently, through joint ventures, or through acquisitions, which in each case may require significant capital and commitment of resources to research and development.
+Our ability to achieve significant and sustained penetration of key developing markets, including the RV, marine, residential energy storage, and small commercial energy storage markets, will depend upon our success in developing these and other technologies, either independently, through joint ventures, or through acquisitions, which in each case may require significant capital and commitment of resources to research and development.
 Accordingly, we may need to seek additional debt and equity financing to fund our research and development efforts and planned growth.